mkeyno/RTOS-Controller/README.md

 # Scope of work

-This documents consist of all information for setting up and calibration the two sensor data coming from a pair of proximity sensors
+This documents consist of all information for setting up and calibration the two sensor data coming from a 4 of proximity sensors and INA219 current sensor

 ## Introduction
 	Firmware version 2.4 uploaded at   repository with name of RTOS-controler